-All processes of a UTM application use the cache as a buffer area for I/Os to the page pool on the KDCFILE. openUTM creates the cache as a memory pool in class 5 memory.
-Its size is determined by the KDCDEF parameters CACHESIZE=(number,...) and BLKSIZE=blocksize.
+All processes of a UTM application use the cache as a buffer area for I/Os to the page pool on the KDCFILE. openUTM creates the cache as a memory pool in class 5 memory of the program space, or in one or more data spaces.
+By creating the cache in a data space, the program space can be released.
+Location and size of the cache are determined by the KDCDEF parameters MAX CACHESIZE=(number,..., PS | DS) and BLKSIZE=blocksize.

-If blocksize=2K, its size is number 2KB, rounded off to a multiple of 1 MB.
+Example If blocksize=2K, its size is number 2KB, rounded off to a multiple of 1 MB.